aidanscannell/iqrl/README.md

 ``` sh
 python train.py +env=walker-walk ++use_wandb=True
 ```
-All tested tasks are listed in`cfgs/env`
+All tested tasks are listed in`cfgs/env`.

-## Getting the most out of hydra
 This repo uses hydra for configuration.
 You can easily try new hyperparameters for `iQRL` with something like
 ``` sh